ogham/exa/man/exa.1.md

 ## `NO_COLOR`

-Disables ANSI colour in the output (regardless of its value).
+Disables colours in the output (regardless of its value).
 Can be overridden by `--color` option.

 See `https://no-color.org/` for details.